ATYP Qualification: Frequently Asked Questions

 Questions about the Portfolio Qualifying Process

 You will need to register the student by filling out information about the student (name, school, grade) as well as the name and email address of a counselor at the school who can provide NWEA/MAP (or other nationally-normed) test scores.
 You will also need to provide the name and email address of a teacher in math or English Language Arts that we can contact for a recommendation for your student.
 Lastly, the student will need to upload a short (1-2 paragraph) personal statement which might include what excites them about learning, why they want to take ATYP, what skills or traits they possess that will help them to succeed, or what skills or traits they should cultivate to be successful.
-Students will need to determine whether they are attempting to qualify for either math or English; students can only qualify for one using the portfolio option.
+Students will need to determine whether they are attempting to qualify for either math or English (not both); students can only qualify for one using the portfolio option.

 You do not need to contact the school or teacher for scores, grades or a recommendation.
 ATYP will request those items for you.
 After initial review, you may be required to submit an additional assessment.